dinfuehr/dinfuehr-hugo/content/blog/zgc.md

 I should also mention that although concurrent compaction seems to be the best solution to reduce pause time of the alternatives given above, there are definitely some tradeoffs involved.
 So if you don't care about pause times, you might be better off using a GC that focuses on throughput instead.

+### GC barriers
+The key to understanding how ZGC does concurrent compaction is the *load barrier* (often called *read barrier* in GC literature).
+Although I have an [own section](#load-barrier) about ZGC's load-barrier, I want to give a short overview since not all readers might be familiar with them.
+If a GC has load-barriers, the GC needs to do some additional action when reading a reference from the heap.
+Basically in Java every time you see some code like `obj.field`.
+A GC could also need a *write/store-barrier* for operations like `obj.field = value`.
+Both operations are special since they read from or write into the heap.
+The names are a bit confusing, but GC barriers are different from [memory barriers](https://en.wikipedia.org/wiki/Memory_barrier) for the CPU.

+Both reading and writing in the heap is extremely common, so both GC-barriers need to be super efficient.
+That means just a few assembly instructions in the common case.
+Read barriers are an order of magnitude more likely than write-barriers (although this can certainly vary depending on the application), so read-barriers are even more performance-sensitive.
+Generational GC's for example usually get by with just a write barrier, no read barrier needed.
+ZGC needs a read barrier but no write barrier.
+For concurrent compaction I haven't seen a solution without read barriers.

+Another factor to consider:
+Even if a GC needs barriers, they might "only" be required when reading or writing references in the heap.
+Reading or writing primitives like `int` or `double` might not require a barrier.

 ### Pointer tagging
 ZGC stores additional [metadata](http://hg.openjdk.java.net/zgc/zgc/file/59c07aef65ac/src/hotspot/os_cpu/linux_x86/zGlobals_linux_x86.hpp#l59) in heap references, on x64 a reference is 64-bit wide (ZGC doesn't support compressed oops or class pointers at the moment).
 48-bit of those 64-bit can actually be used for [virtual memory addresses on x64](https://en.wikipedia.org/wiki/X86-64#Virtual_address_space_details).